-15. Tithe
+14. Tithe

-Habitat annually remits a portion of its unrestricted contributions (excluding in-kind contributions) to HFHI.
+The organization annually remits a portion of its unrestricted contributions (excluding inkind contributions) to HFHI.
 The remittance is known as Tithing.
 These funds are used exclusively to construct homes in economically depressed areas around the world.
-The contributions to HFHI for the years ended June 30, 2022 and 2021 amounted to \$12,462 and \$6,258, respectively.
+The contributions to HFHI for the years ended June 30, 2023 and 2022 amounted to \$12,102 and \$12,462, respectively.

-16. Contingency
+15. Contingency

-At times, Habitat sells mortgages receivable to the Connecticut Housing Finance Authority (CHFA).
+At times, HFHECT sells mortgages receivable to the Connecticut Housing Finance Authority (CHFA).
 The agreements underlying the sales of receivables contain provisions that in the event a loan is delinquent by ninety (90) days or more, CHFA can require Habitat to repurchase the delinquent mortgage at 70% of the then outstanding balance.
-The outstanding balance of mortgages receivable previously sold to CHFA is approximately \$339,300 at June 30, 2022.
+The outstanding balance of mortgages receivable previously sold to CHFA is approximately \$312,000 at June 30, 2023.

-In addition, Habitat guaranteed payment of a loan a homeowner has with a bank.
+In addition, HFHECT guaranteed payment of a loan a homeowner has with a bank.
 The original amount of the loan was \$50,000 and is secured by the property.
-The outstanding balance of the loan was approximately \$14,840 at June 30, 2022.
+The outstanding balance of the loan was approximately \$11,000 at June 30, 2023.

-17. Government Grant
+16. Government Grant

 During the year ended June 30, 2022, the Organization was awarded a \$1,200,000 American Rescue Plan pass through grant from the City of Norwich to construct or renovate homes located in Norwich using the Habitat model.
 The funds are available through December 31, 2024.
-In February 2023, the City of Norwich reduced the award to \$800,000, with \$360,000 available for the completion of homes in the Greenville project and \$440,000 allocated to the rehabilitation of foreclosed homes located within the City of Norwich.
+Subsequently, the City of Norwich reduced the award to \$900,000, with a minimum of \$360,000 to be used for the completion of homes in the Greenville project and the balance allocated to the rehabilitation of foreclosed homes located within the City of Norwich.
+During the year ended June 30, 2023, \$217,120 had been spend on the Greenville project and \$682,870 remains to be spent.